Male Breast Reduction Gainesville, Florida

 We will be able to provide patients with in-depth post-surgical instructions following male breast reduction surgery at our Gainesville, Florida practice.

-How long before I can begin exercising again?
+How long after my gynecomastia surgery can I begin exercising again?

 it is recommended that patients refrain from heavy exercise and strenuous activity, particularly activity that may involve possible blows to the chest area, for at least three weeks to four weeks.

 In most cases of reduction surgery, where Dr. Gaines removes a majority of the breast gland, this also removes the chances of the condition returning.

 However, if the gynecomastia was due to the use of steroids, marijuana, or other medications, it is possible for a patient’s breasts to become enlarged again if usage is continued.
 Also, a sizeable increase in weight can allow fat to accumulate in the breasts, although this isn’t true gynecomastia.

 For more information about our Male Breast Reduction surgery to see if you are a candidate, please call us today at (352) 333-9600 to schedule a consultation.
 Gaines Plastic Surgery is proud to serve Gainesville, FL, and the surrounding areas.